Updated privacy overview -

 • Extension history is stored locally in the extension context and can be requested, cleared, or deleted only through allowed AIChemy-origin bridge flows.

-• Web provider API keys and OAuth identifiers are encrypted in user-scoped browser storage, plaintext legacy copies are removed from settings storage, and Reset Settings removes both settings and encrypted credential records.
+• Web provider API keys and supported credential metadata are encrypted in user-scoped browser storage, plain settings records are sanitized, and Reset Settings removes both settings and encrypted credential records.

-• Server-side records are limited to account identity and minimal service state; they do not include retained prompt content or retained provider credentials.
+• Server-side records are limited to account identity and service state needed to operate the platform; they do not include a retained prompt-content vault or retained provider credentials.

 Extension